 Generally the outdoor markets only sell food and the indoors markets also sell garden produce and craft, although there can be exceptions to this.

 Before coronavirus some of the markets also sold refreshments.
 This service has been suspended for the moment at all markets.

 Bakers and Gardeners are particularly in demand.
-Craft becomes more popular in the lead up to Christmas but in general sells much more slowly (although 2020 may prove to be an exception this year as we will be open for business when other craft sales may not be)
+Craft becomes more popular in the lead up to Christmas but in general sells much more slowly.

 The best way to find out more is to visit your local market and ask for the Market Manager for more information.
 It is helpful to take along examples of your produce.
 Alternatively use the contact details for our nearest market.